macdonst/enhance-workshop-codemash/docs/module09-crudl-part2-validation.md

 * Client/Server Validation
 * Handling Validation Problems with Session

+The code we have works and for a toy app that might be sufficient.
+But for a real app we need to validate the data to avoid user error or intentional misuse.

+## Data Validator

-For a simple form we could add validation logic in the handler ad-hoc.
+For a simple form like this we could add validation logic in the handler ad-hoc.
 But as the data gets more complex that becomes a challenge.
-One way to validate on the server is by creating a schema for the data and then validating against that.
-There are many ways to do this, but JSON Schema is a specification that is simple enough and widely supported.

-Now we have rules for links to validate against.

-## Data Validation Layer

-As we start to add logic for validation to the routes it will helps to consolidate it into a central location.
+In the Data Access layer we added a data schema for links.
+The schema represents rules for the shape of the object we accept.
+But we did not add a way to test new data against that schema.

-Let's update `/app/models/links.mjs` to add a validation function:
+Let's update `/app/models/links.mjs` to add a validate function:

 ```javascript
 // /app/models/links.mjs